Dharc46/healthcare-system-tdque/README.md

-system is not complete yet, for now just run
+The system is not complete yet, for now just run:
+(you'll need to install docker and login)
 ```bash
 docker-compose up --build
 ```

-(you'll need to install docker and login) and run chatbot_interface.html to see the chatbot.
+And run chatbot_interface.html to see the chatbot.